New Zealand storm petrel: Description

 The New Zealand storm petrel is a small seabird, dark brown/black above, except for its white rump.
 The underparts are black from the throat to the breast, with a white belly that has black streaking, and the feet project well beyond the tail.
 This storm petrel is strictly nocturnal at the breeding sites to avoid predation by larger and more aggressive gulls and skuas.
 Like most petrels, its walking ability is limited to a short shuffle to the burrow.
 It differs from the more common petrel species found in New Zealand, Wilson's storm petrel (O. oceanicus), by its pale bar on the upper wing, white belly with streaking, narrow white panel on the underwings, longer legs, and dark webs to the feet.
 Outside the breeding season, it is pelagic, remaining at sea, and this, together with its remote breeding sites, makes it a difficult bird to observe.

 Taxonomy

-It has on occasion been considered a subspecies or even variant of Wilson's storm petrel, but is quite distinct.
+The specific epithet honours the Māori, the native people of New Zealand.
+The New Zealand storm petrel has on occasion been considered a subspecies or even variant of Wilson's storm petrel, but is quite distinct.
 In 2011, DNA samples from museum specimens in England and France matched those of birds in the Hauraki Gulf.
 The study also suggested the species is probably more closely related to storm petrels in the genus Fregetta than Oceanites.